write-you-a-scheme-v2/scheme/docs/00_overview.md

 ## Scheme semantics
 Similar to Haskell, Scheme is a functional programming language.
-Everything in our Scheme in an object, for instance numbers, strings, functions, variables, and booleans.
+Everything in our Scheme is an object, for instance numbers, strings, functions, variables, and booleans.
 This is our Haskell type, `LispVal`.
 These objects are stored in a single environment, `EnvCtx` which is queried to resolve the value of an evaluated variable.
 In Scheme, no object is ever destroyed, and we won't need garbage collection.
 However, the scope of a variable is limited to its lexical context.